gautam2007kartikey-tech/Car-Sales-dashboard/README.md

 ## 📌 Overview

-This dashboard consolidates coffee shop sales data into a single, interactive view built entirely in **Microsoft Excel** — no external BI tool required.
-It enables stakeholders (store managers, business owners, or business analysts) to:
+This dashboard consolidates car showroom sales data into a single, interactive view built entirely in **Microsoft Excel** — no external BI tool required.
+It enables stakeholders (sales managers, showroom owners, or business analysts) to:

 - Monitor real-time-style KPIs at a glance
-- Identify best-selling products and top-performing stores
+- Identify top-performing models, salespersons, and cities
-- Track sales patterns by day, hour, and month to optimize staffing and inventory
-- Compare employee performance across the chain
-- Understand customer behavior through gender, payment mode, and category-wise trends
+- Track customer contribution and concentration
+- Flag operational red flags such as high order cancellation rates
 - Slice and filter data instantly using interactive slicers, without touching a single formula

-The goal of this project was to simulate a real-world retail/F&B business intelligence dashboard using only native Excel capabilities — Pivot Tables, Pivot Charts, and Slicers — to deliver a clean, professional, and fully interactive reporting tool.
+The goal of this project was to simulate a real-world business intelligence dashboard using only native Excel capabilities — Pivot Tables, Pivot Charts, and Slicers — to deliver a clean, professional, and fully interactive reporting tool.

 ---

 ## ✨ Key Features

-- 📊 **KPI Summary Cards** — Total Revenue, Total Orders, Total Quantity Sold, Average Bill, Total Stores, and Total Products, all visible at the top of the dashboard
+- 📊 **KPI Summary Cards** — Total Revenue, Total Customers, Average Revenue, Average Discount Rate, Cancelled Orders, and Delivered Orders, all visible at the top of the dashboard
-- 🎚️ **Interactive Slicers** — Filter the entire dashboard instantly by Gender, Month, Payment Mode, Store Location, Product Category, and Day
+- 🎚️ **Interactive Slicers** — Filter the entire dashboard instantly by Payment Mode, Sale Date (Year), Brand, Fuel Type, and Transmission
-- 🏬 **Sales by Store** — Bar chart comparing revenue across all 5 store locations
-- 📅 **Sales According to the Days** — Line chart tracking sales trends across each day of the week
-- 🧁 **Sales by Product Type** — Bar chart comparing revenue across Hot, Iced, Blended, and Other product types
-- ⏰ **Hourly Sales Trend** — Bar chart showing sales performance hour by hour (8 AM to 10 PM), ideal for staffing decisions
-- 📈 **Monthly Sales** — Line chart tracking revenue trends across all 12 months
+- 📈 **Monthly Sales Trend** — Line chart tracking revenue across all 12 months to spot seasonality
-- 🍩 **Sales by Category** — Donut chart showing revenue distribution across Bakery, Coffee, Cold Beverages, Others, and Tea
+- 🚘 **Sales by Model** — Bar chart comparing revenue generated by each car model
-- 📦 **Quantity Sold by Category** — Bar chart comparing units sold across each product category
+- 🏢 **Sales by Showroom** — Pie chart showing revenue distribution across 4 showroom locations
-- 🏆 **Top 10 Products by Sale** — Horizontal bar chart ranking the best-selling products
+- 🏆 **Top 5 Salespersons** — Ranked bar chart highlighting the best-performing sales staff
-- 💲 **Average Product Price by Category** — Bar chart comparing average price points across categories
+- 🔄 **Sales Ratio Status** — Visual breakdown of Booked vs Cancelled vs Delivered orders
+- 👥 **Top 5 Customers** — Highest revenue-generating customers ranked by contribution
+- 🏙️ **Sales by City** — Regional performance comparison across 5 major cities
-- 💳 **Payment Mode Split** — Pie chart showing revenue share across Cash, Credit Card, Debit Card, and UPI
+- 💳 **Sales by Payment Mode** — Revenue split across Card, Cash, Loan, and UPI transactions
-- 👨‍💼 **Employee Performance** — Horizontal bar chart ranking staff by total sales generated
-- 👥 **Gender-wise Sales Split** — Pie chart comparing sales share between Male and Female customers
-- 🎨 **Custom Themed Design** — Clean, warm coffee-shop-inspired color palette (green, brown, and navy tones) for a professional, on-brand look
+- 🎨 **Custom Themed Design** — Dark navy dashboard theme with consistent color-coding for readability and a professional look

 ---